zezl7/esd-2024-kubernetes/workshop/3_Database_Configurations/README.md

 `Deployment`: specifies pod creation.

-`Service`: a permament IP attached to a pod.
+`Service`: forwards requests to its endpoint pods based on a label, serves as a permament IP attached to a pod.

 ## TODO 🎅